-2. Although there is a degree of independence in all Legislative Council voting, the Council continues to have a clearly defined "left wing" consisting of Craig Farrell (Labor), and independents Mike Gaffney, Ruth Forrest, Kerry Finch and Rob Valentine.
+2. Although there is a degree of independence in all Legislative Council voting, the Council continues to have a clearly defined "left wing" consisting of Craig Farrell and Josh Willie (Labor), and independents Mike Gaffney, Ruth Forrest, Kerry Finch and Rob Valentine.

-I've again aimed to produce two different descriptions of the observed voting patterns.
-One of these is two-dimensional and the other is a left-right sort.
-Again this closely follows the methods spelt out in the attachment to an old TT piece for local councils, but with council-specific fiddles removed.
-Again I had to use assumed agreement values at one point (this time for Wilkinson with Hiscutt and with Armstrong - I used 64% and 68% respectively).
-There is also a minor judgement call in the ordering, mentioned later.
+I've again aimed to produce a couple of different descriptions of the observed voting patterns.
+One of these is a two-dimensional graph and the other is a left-right sort.
+Again this mainly follows the methods spelt out in the ultrawonky PDF attachment to an old Tasmanian Times Hobart Council article.

 In Two Dimensions